cognaize/pycognaize/docs/source/tutorials/leveraging_tables.rst

 .. doctest::

     >>> table_1.get_table_title()
-    'Sample table heading in form tutorial of cognaize SDK'
+    'Sample table heading in form tutorial of Cognaize SDK'

 In order to access the actual table structure, content and coordinates, we use the ``TableTag`` class.
 TableTag objects can be extracted from ``document``.